Connections

 Conversations with the sea

-Weather, environment, topology, interaction with oceanic inhabitants and human intervention all affect tide-fall on the liminal space between what we define as land and sea.
+The ever changing boundary between land and sea is special, it is a liminal space .
 Each crashing wave and ripple is an individual and etherial experience, never to be repeated.
 I have begun to record some of these unique interactions as the tide lands on cyanotype paper.
 Light, water and chemistry capture an unseen moment as marks of wave energy.
-I respond through digital photography.
+I respond using digital photography.
 These are my Conversations with the sea.

 Berry cord

-Autumn in the village guides my mind back through time to these memories as I come across fruiting brambles and wilddog roses.
-They have grown at the bottom of our gardens and grazings; feeding body and memory for generations.
-Now they intertwine with the remains of village black houses.
-Familiar and poignant they are symbols acting as a natural Berry cord that binds us in time; today with the past.
+Autumn in the village guides my mind back through time.
+Brambles and wild roses grown at the bottom of gardens and grazings.
+They are tied to folklore and have fed both body and memory for generations.
+Now they intertwine with the remains of deserted village black houses as poignant symbols of decay and of a leaving population.it could be said that a Berry Cord binds us in time; today with generations past.
+What have we learned about sustaining resilient rural populations and isolation?

 An Autumnal berry Lumen Photograpy session has inspired me to make an exploration of colour and mark.
-It is a series of designs steeped in my berry memories, where to your berry memories take you?
+It is a series of designs steeped in my berry memories.
+Where to your memories take you?

 St Bride the bringer of light and life